Getting Started Using a PIV

-A card reader is exactly what the name suggests: a piece of hardware which helps read the card.
+A card reader is exactly what the name suggests: a piece of hardware that helps read the card.

-Card readers are available in many shapes and sizes - to fit both the PIV credential and to plug into your computers.
-There is a card reader that will work for any shape and size of the computer you use including card readers for USB and microUSB ports.
-Examples of readers include: fold-up readers, desk readers, keyboard readers, tablet readers, and laptop readers.
+Card readers are available in many shapes and sizes to fit both the PIV credential and to plug into your computer.
+There is a card reader that will work for any shape and size computer you use, including card readers for USB and microUSB ports.
+Examples of readers include fold-up readers, desk readers, keyboard readers, tablet readers, and laptop readers.